naid3n/naid3n/README.md

 - 🤝 Hi, I’m @naid3n
 - 🌞 I’m interested in day napping
 - 🐈‍⬛ I’m currently learning felidology
-- 🧠 I’m looking to learn
+- 🧠 I’m looking to learn from you
-- 📫 How to reach me ...